Extreme weight loss diets: are they safe?

-Steve Silvestro, MD - Contributor Avatar
+Raagini Yedidi, MD - Contributor Avatar

 Written by Michael Martin

-Steve Silvestro, MD - Contributor Avatar
+Raagini Yedidi, MD - Contributor Avatar

 Written by Michael Martin

-4 min read
+5 min read

 What is an extreme weight loss diet?

-When something sounds too good to be true, it usually is, and many of these diet plans can have harmful side effects.
-They can not only put your health at risk, but can also throw your weight loss journey seriously off the track.
+When something sounds too good to be true, it usually is.
+Many of these diet plans can have harmful side effects.
+Not only can they put your health at risk, but they can also throw your weight loss journey off track in the longer term.
+Here’s what you should know about some extreme weight loss diets:

-Very low-calorie diets
+Very low-calorie diets (VLCDs)

-These diets drastically restrict the number of calories consumed in a day.
-In some cases, that can be as low as 600 to 800 calories.
-It’s recommended that the average man consume 2,500 calories daily to maintain weight, or 2,000 if they want to lose one pound a week.
-The average woman should consume 2,000 calories daily to maintain weight, or 1,500 if they want to lose one pound a week.
-These recommendations may differ depending on the specific lifestyle and characteristics of the person.
-(Osilla, 2020).
+To put that in perspective, experts recommend that the average biological man consume 2,500 calories daily to maintain weight, or 2,000 if they want to lose one pound a week.
+Similarly, experts recommend most biological women consume 2,000 calories daily to maintain weight, or 1,500 if they want to lose one pound a week.

-Diets like keto and the Atkins diet encourage eating as few carbohydrates as possible and consuming high amounts of dietary fat.
+Diets like the keto diet and the Atkins diet encourage eating as few carbohydrates as possible and consuming high amounts of dietary fat.
 The goal is to force the body to burn fat for energy instead of carbs.

 Fasting